alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

 This codebase is modified from the one provided in CSC496H5 at the University of Toronto Mississauga, taught by Professor Lueder Kahrs and provided by Ruthrash Hari; based on the Franka Emika [libfranka repo.](https://github.com/frankaemika/libfranka)

 Citation is available in the About section of the GitHub project or the CITATION.cff file.

+## **Testing**
+We have tested this repo using the Franka Panda robot, the Healson C30L ultrasound probe, and all stl files provided in this repository.
+Tests have been running on multiple robots; different robots have different vertical offsets from their base due to mounting variances, and thus, some board parameters need to be tweaked between robots.

+When testing, running for the first time, or tweaking the parameters, it is important to always have one person manning the enabling device and developing incrementally with one change at a time.
+For example, changing the speed; start at a known working speed, then increment it to the desired value, etc.

+In testing the code, it is best to perform the tests without a medium inside the tray.
+We have tested each of the four sections above individually and together with `run.sh`.

+We have run through all steps of the project multiple times using a 15mm M6 screw (shrapnel) embedded in ultrasound gel (medium), resulting in successful objection detection at all stages and removal from the medium.

+If the program is unsuccessful, there may be times that the terminal running the program will freeze to an orphan thread run by one of the members.
+It is also important to move the robot between runs to ensure there is no reflex-lock and also to not put excessive force on the robot while it's moving and running.